-Errors On Cigarette Cards of Regimental Colours – David J Hunter5th August 2014 by Squashed Pixel
+Errors On Cigarette Cards of Regimental Colours – David J Hunter5th August 2014 by Jamie Throup

 As all collectors of sets on Regimental Colours know, there are many beautiful card series on the subject.
 Unfortunately, with two exceptions, they are mostly incorrect; often with major mistakes such as the actual colour.
 The two exceptions are the 1930 John Player & Son’s set on Regimental Standards and Cap Badges and the 1916 silk series by B. Morris & Sons.
 Although the latter has a few minor errors, they need not concern the collector and, indeed, it remains my favourite set.
 Sadly, all the other series are mostly wrong.
 In particular, the large number of Godfrey Phillips silk sets; a shame as they are very attractive.
 This is why I started to produce my own sets of Regimental Colours over 10 years ago.
 I was determined that they should be as accurate as No.